Insurance Stocks Moving In Tuesday's Intraday Session - Benzinga

 Losers

-- Employers Holdings EIG stock declined by 1.81% to $40.2.
-Trading volume for this security as of 13:40 EST is 53.4K, which is 43.2% of its average full-day volume over the last 100 days.
-The market value of their outstanding shares is at $1.1 billion.
+- Conifer Holdings CNFR shares fell 2.53% to $2.32.
+Trading volume for Conifer Holdings's stock is 1.6K as of 12:40 EST. This is 14.1% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $22.5 million.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.